Act Governing Food Safety and Sanitation

 To ensure the forfeit or retrieve of assets or property interests and a levy on payments or property compensation in the preceding two paragraphs, the competent authority may perform detainment pursuant to this Act or request the administrative court for provisional seizure or provisional disposition and is not required to provide guarantees.

-The regulations governing the valuation of illegally obtained assets, property interests, a levy on payments or property compensation which forfeited or retrieved by the competent authority pursuant to this Article shall be prescribed by the Executive Yuan.
+The regulations governing the valuation of illegally obtained assets, property interests, a levy on payments or property compensation that are forfeited or retrieved by the competent authority pursuant to this Article shall be prescribed by the Executive Yuan.

 Article 50

-An employer may not discharge, transfer or otherwise take any adverse sanction against an employee who discloses an action which violates this Act to the competent authority or judicial authority, becomes witness of a litigation proceeding or refuses to participate in an action which violates this Act.
+An employer may not dismiss, transfer or otherwise take any adverse sanction against an employee who discloses an action which violates this Act to the competent authority or judicial authority, becomes a witness in a litigation proceeding or refuses to participate in an action which violates this Act.

-For the person other than the employer who had participated in actions violating the provisions of this Act and under criminal responsibility but who discloses such action to the competent authority or judicial authority assisting the authority to uncover the violation of the employer, the penalty for such person shall be reduced or exempted.
+For the person other than the employer who has participated in actions violating the provisions of this Act and under criminal responsibility but who discloses such action to the competent authority or judicial authority, thereby assisting the authority to uncover the violation of the employer, the penalty for such person shall be reduced or exempted.

 Article 51